Irmgard Flügge-Lotz: Legacy

+She was the first woman elected a Fellow of the AIAA and the first woman chosen to give the Kármán lecture to the AIAA.

 Death

 Flügge-Lotz's health deteriorated after her retirement and she suffered increasingly severe pain from arthritis that spread over her body.
 On May 22, 1974, Flügge-Lotz died in Stanford Hospital after a long illness.